chienhao10/123/README.md

 Aaand thanks to Berb for this perfect lie (Rexy is selling PortAIO so im leaving this project) You did a great job :)
 =

-Report issues on the 'Isssues' tab on the top..
+Report issues on the 'Issues' tab on the top..
 =